-Victoria Beckham Reveals Her $1,635 Daily Beauty Regimen (Here’s Where to Buy Every Single Product)
+Victoria Beckham Reveals Her $1,717 Daily Beauty Regimen (Here's Where to Buy Every Single Product)

 As someone who notoriously eats the exact same thing every day to get her dewy complexion (it’s salmon) and rigorously works out for two hours a day (it’s true!), Victoria Beckham is clearly a creature of habit – and even more clearly, it works for her.
 So when she shared her daily beauty routine with Into the Gloss, we knew that it would be both rigorously tested and darn near miracle-working.

-The clothing designer (who has her own Estée Lauder cosmetics line) walked through her entire product arsenal with Into the Gloss, from skincare to makeup and hair products.
+The clothing designer (who at the time was promoting her own Estée Lauder cosmetics line) walked through her entire product arsenal with Into the Gloss, from skincare to makeup and hair products.
 She says that as she’s aged, her beauty regimen has gotten less complicated, thanks to more settled skin and fewer wacky looks from her Spice Girls days.

 “I used to have quite bad skin when I was younger and I was constantly covering up spots and things like that.
 Luckily, I don’t have to worry too much about that anymore.
 Over time, you learn what works for you,” she explains.
 “And, you know, I tried some interesting looks in the Spice Girls.
 At this point, I’ve done so many photoshoots and red carpets that I’ve learned so much about my beauty style by looking back at pictures of myself.”